imabdk/Toast-Notification-Script/README.md

 ⚠️ **Intune IME Issue**: When deployed via Microsoft Intune IME, the script may encounter dot-sourcing errors due to IME switching language modes mid-execution (from Full Language Mode to CLM when Windows Runtime assemblies load).
 This creates cross-language mode boundary violations due to differences in how Intune IME handles execution context compared to other deployment methods like Configuration Manager.

-**Status**: Currently working on a fix for this IME language mode switching issue.

 **WDAC Compatibility**: The script should work with Windows Defender Application Control (WDAC) when properly configured to maintain consistent language mode throughout execution.

 **Error Example**: `"Cannot dot-source this command because it was defined in a different language mode"`